Addressing Maximization Bias in Reinforcement Learning with Two-Sample Testing: Two-Sample Testing-based Estimators

-To see this, we first note that the numerator of the test statistics in (\ref{eq:T-Estimator}) is always zero for the ME, leading to value one of the corresponding indicator function for all $\alpha \in (0, 0.5]$.
-However, since the test statistics for index $i$ positively correlates with $\hat{\mu}_i$ and $\hat{\sigma}_i^2$, extreme variance scenarios are possible in which the index with the minimum mean yields the only other non-rejected hypothesis.
+To see this, we first note that the numerator of the test statistics \rdd{$T_i$} in (\ref{eq:T-Estimator}) is always zero for the ME, \rd{leading to a value of one for the corresponding indicator functions for} all $\alpha \in (0, 0.5]$.
+However, since the test statistics for index $i$ positively correlates with $\hat{\mu}_i$ and $\hat{\sigma}_i^2$, extreme variance scenarios are possible in which \rdd{indices with much smaller means, including the one for the minimum mean, are non-rejected.
+Considering $M$ might be very large, $\hat{\mu}^{\rdd{\textrm{TE}}}_*(\alpha)$ can thus be arbitrarily close to $\min_i \hat{\mu}_i$, yielding (\ref{eq:lower_bound_TE}).} Building expectations, we have: